Parameter Estimation and Seasonal Modification of the Fractional Poisson Process with Application to Vorticity Extremes over the North Atlantic: Analysis of Relative Vorticity Extremes

 In the following, we analyze the parameter estimates over the considered region on a large scale for four example days and discuss their underlying spatial structure.
 We then examine the annual course of the parameter estimates, with a more detailed focus given to a selected location.
 In addition to the estimates themselves, we also consider derived quantities, such as the probability of further vorticity extremes occurring within the next 72 hours.

 Figure \ref{fig_map_eu} depicts heatmaps of the estimated tail (top) and scale parameter (bottom) on January~1, April~1, July~1 and October~1, from left to right.
 For most coordinate points, the tail parameter estimates are lowest on April~1 and highest on July~1, with 31.86\% of the estimates being equal to one on this day.
 For 632 out of the 656 coordinate points, the scale estimates are highest on July~1 and lowest on January~1.
-Spatially, both the tail and scale parameter values tend to be lower in the eastern part of the considered region \mbox{(20°~W\,-\,0°)}, which includes the British Isles and the northwest French coast.
-This indicates that the relative vorticity extremes behave differently with stronger clustering near the coast and over land compared to further out in the North Atlantic.
+These patterns are also reflected in Table~\ref{sumstat1}, which reports summary statistics of the daily parameter estimates across meteorological seasons.
+Spatially, Figure~\ref{fig_map_eu} suggests that both the tail and the scale parameter values tend to be lower in the eastern part of the considered region \mbox{(20°~W\,-\,0°)}, which includes the British Isles and the northwest French coast.
+This indicates that the relative vorticity extremes behave differently, with stronger clustering near the coast and over land compared to further out in the North Atlantic.

 Figure~\ref{fig_all_qb} shows the annual course of the parameter estimates for all 656 coordinate points, with the estimates for \mbox{56°~N, 40°~W} highlighted in black.
 This location was selected as an example because its parameter estimates are mostly centered within the range of estimated values across all coordinate points throughout the year.
-The figure illustrates that, at most coordinate points, the estimated tail parameter is lowest in April and May, with 79.52\% of the estimates lying below 0.8.
-In contrast, the tail parameter estimates peak in July and August at most coordinate points, with 90.02\% exceeding 0.8 and 30.11\% being equal to one during these months.
-For the scale parameter, the estimates are lower in boreal winter (DJF) and higher in boreal summer (JJA), with 90\% of the values below $333.19$ and above $616.47$, respectively.
+The figure illustrates that, at most coordinate points, the estimated tail parameter is lowest in April and May.
+This is consistent with the summary statistics in Table~\ref{sumstat1}, as the 0.25~quantile, median, mean and 0.75~quantile of the daily tail parameter estimates are lowest in spring.
+In contrast, the tail parameter estimates peak in July and August at most coordinate points, with 30.11\% being equal to one during these months.
+This behavior is also reflected in Table~\ref{sumstat1}, as all summary statistics of the daily tail parameter estimates, except the minimum, are largest in summer.
+For the scale parameter, it is evident from Figure~\ref{fig_all_qb} that the estimates are lower in boreal winter (DJF) and higher in boreal summer (JJA).
+Supporting this, each statistic in Table~\ref{sumstat1} has its lowest and highest values in winter and summer, respectively.